HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking package dependencies ...
+*   checking whether package ‘metavizr’ can be installed ...
 ERROR
     ```
-    Packages required but not available:
-      ‘metagenomeSeq’ ‘epivizr’ ‘epivizrData’ ‘epivizrStandalone’ ‘vegan’
-      ‘phyloseq’

-    Packages suggested but not available for checking:
-      ‘msd16s’ ‘etec16s’ ‘curatedMetagenomicData’

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-    manual.
-    ```

-# MethylAid

-Version: 1.14.0

-## In both

-*   checking whether package ‘MethylAid’ can be installed ...
-ERROR
-    ```
     Installation failed.
-    See ‘/netapp/home/hb/repositories/matrixStats/revdep/checks/MethylAid/new/MethylAid.Rcheck/00install.out’ for details.
+    See ‘/netapp/home/hb/repositories/matrixStats/revdep/checks/metavizr/new/metavizr.Rcheck/00install.out’ for details.
-    ```

-*   checking package dependencies ...
-NOTE
-    ```
-    Packages suggested but not available for checking:
-      ‘MethylAidData’ ‘minfiDataEPIC’
     ```

 ## Installation